dda-core-team/diconiumneil.github.io/advanced/advanced43.md

 ### Task 2: Your Task

-Try this yourself with the following prompt template for the **user message**:
+Try this yourself with the below prompt template for the **user message**.
+Feel free to adjust the system message so it's more in line with your personal style.

 Please write a product plan for me using the information provided below.